How to Add Custom Fonts to Dubsado Forms

 That’s it!
 Now you have a hosted font URL you can use in your CSS code.

-Inside your Dubsado form, go to Form Styling → Edit CSS and paste this code:
+Inside your form, open Form Styling → Edit CSS and paste this code:

 @font-face {